bburns/Lantern/README.md

     (THINGS <> NAILS NAILS-PSEUDO)>
 ```

-but... the full source code has never been released in this form.
-So, we'll have to make do with the MDL code.
+but the full source code has never been released in this form.
+So, we'll have to
+make do with the MDL code.

 ## Goals